-The College encourages anyone who believes they have been a victim of gender-based misconduct to talk to somebody about what happened, so that victims can get the support they need and the College can respond appropriately.
+The College encourages anyone who believes they have been a victim of gender-based misconduct to talk to somebody about what happened so that victims can get the support they need and the College can respond appropriately.
 Olin College will take seriously every report of gender-based misconduct, offering all involved individuals appropriate support.
 When considering who to speak with about something that happened, it is important for victims to understand the differences between confidential and non-confidential resources.
 It is also important for victims to understand the different types of reports that can be made.

 Some professional staff members at the College are required by law to maintain near complete confidentiality.
 These include nurse practitioners and physicians at Health Services as well as all of our providers at Colony Care Behavioral Health.
 Members of the clergy such as Chaplains and Priests are also considered to be confidential.
 The Peer Advocates for Sexual Respect are trained to be confidential but if they are concerned about the safety of a student and/or the safety of other students they may need to share information with appropriate personnel.

-All other Olin faculty and staff, including the Resident Resources (R2s) are considered responsible employees and are required to report the incident to the Title IX Coordinator.
+All other Olin faculty and staff, including the Resident Resources (R2s), are considered "responsible employees" and are required to report the incident to the Title IX Coordinator.
 These details may or may not include a student’s name, depending on the circumstances of the incident.
-A disclosure to a responsible employee constitutes a report to the College, and generally obligates the College to review the incident and take appropriate steps to address the situation.
+A disclosure to a "responsible employee" constitutes a report to the College, and generally obligates the College to review the incident and take appropriate steps to address the situation.
 However, please note that privacy is of the utmost concern and the information will only be shared with appropriate individuals on a “need to know” basis.
 Generally, the Title IX Coordinator will reach out to the involved student to ensure appropriate supports, resources, and options are shared.

 Title IX Coordinator

-Office: Campus Center 319c
+781.292.2322; Campus Center 326b

 Reporting to the college

-To formally report an incident of gender-based misconduct, you may file a report with the College to the Title IX Coordinator.
-Reports can also be given to any “responsible employee” as outlined above in the Non-confidential reporting section, and that employee will forward the report to the Title IX Coordinator and/or Deputy Title IX Coordinator.
+To formally report an incident of sexual misconduct or gender-based discrimination, you may file a report with the College to the Title IX Coordinator.
+Reports can also be given to any “responsible employee” as outlined above in the Non-confidential reporting section, and that employee will forward the report to the Title IX Coordinator.
 Any of these reports will be handled internally within the College through appropriate College procedures.
 The reports will not be referred to law enforcement unless there is a request from the victim and/or there is a clearly identified threat to the safety of the community.
 Survivors are not required to report the incident to area law enforcement in order to receive assistance from or pursue any options within Olin College.

 Certain campus officials have a duty to report sexual assault, domestic violence, dating violence and stalking for federal statistical reporting purposes (Clery Act).
 Personally-identifiable information can be kept confidential, but statistical information must be passed along to Public Safety regarding the type of incident and its general location (i.e. on or off campus) for publication in the annual Campus Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime to ensure greater community safety.
-Mandated federal reporters include: Student Affairs, Public Safety, local police, Resident Resources, Human Resources, faculty advisers, and any other official with significant responsibility for student and campus activities.
+Mandated federal reporters include: Student Affairs, Public Safety, local police, Resident Resources (R2's), Human Resources, faculty advisers, and any other official with significant responsibility for student and campus activities.

 Any individual may make an anonymous report to the college concerning an act of sexual misconduct committed by a member of the college community.
-Any individual may report an incident to the Title IX Coordinator anonymously, without disclosing her/his/their name, identifying the respondent or requesting any action.
+Any individual may report an incident to the Title IX Coordinator anonymously, without disclosing their name, identifying the respondent or requesting any action.
 Depending on the level of information provided to the Title IX Coordinator about the incident or the individuals involved, the college’s ability to respond to an anonymous report may be limited.